Welcome to PayPal!

 We may require you to authenticate any instruction relating to your account (i.e. give us the information that we need to be sure that it's you giving us the instruction, such as submitting your correct log-in information – this could include your e-mail address and password) and otherwise successfully log into your PayPal account to provide to us your instruction.

-You must keep your postal address, email address and other contact information current in your PayPal account profile.
+You must keep your postal address, email address, phone number of a phone to which you are the primary user and other contact information current in your PayPal account profile.

 You may permit third party service providers licensed by applicable law to:

-- confirm whether an amount necessary for the execution of a card-based payment transaction is available on your account; or
+- Confirm whether an amount necessary for the execution of a card-based payment transaction is available on your account.

 You can close your account at any time.
-See the PayPal Help Centre for how to do this.
+See the PayPal Help Center for how to do this.

-We may close your account at our convenience by providing you with two months’ prior notice.
+We may close your account at our convenience by providing you with 2 months’ (but no less than 60 days') prior notice.
 We may also close your account at any time if:

-- you do not access your account for three years; or
+- You do not access your account for 3 years.

-- we suspect that your account has been accessed without your authorisation.
+- We suspect that your account has been accessed without your authorization.